 Here are the three tips to bring security compliance and the best practice to IaC pipeline.
 First, install a security plug in your integrated development environment.
 It seems obvious, but a lot of people miss a chance to introduce security early in development because they don't have one of these features which allows the DevOps teams to identify and fix problems in the IDE without needing others.

 The second tip is to implement a template scanner using the APIs in your security posture management tool.
 The scanner will help you identify problems in configuration flaws before creating new production environments.

 Finally, tip number three, implement the security posture management tool.
 It can detect configuration problems in real time and provide great resources to fix failures and notify the cloud and the DevOps teams right away to ensure no major security and compliance issues arise in your cloud environments or off story.
-IaC is a rapidly growing trend, but you need to pay attention to security from the beginning so your organization is functional and follows the best practice based on compliance and frameworks that your organization needs to adhere to.
+IaC is a rapidly growing trend, but you need to pay attention to security from the beginning so your organisation is functional and follows the best practice based on compliance and frameworks that your organisation needs to adhere to.

 Learn more about how Trend Micro Cloud One - Conformity, which is a part of Trend Micro Cloud One, a security services platform for cloud builders, can provide continuous security, compliance and governance for your cloud infrastructure configurations.